jrnl-org/jrnl/docs/plugins.md

 # Extending jrnl

-jrnl can be extended with custom importers and exporters.
+*jrnl* can be extended with custom importers and exporters.

 Note that custom importers and exporters can be given the same name as a built-in importer or exporter to override it.

-Custom Importers and Exporters are traditional Python packages, and are installed (into jrnl) simply by installing them so they are available to the Python interpreter that is running jrnl.
+Custom Importers and Exporters are traditional Python packages, and are installed (into *jrnl*) simply by installing them so they are available to the Python interpreter that is running *jrnl*.

+Exporter are also used as "formatters" when entries are written to the command line.

+## Rational

+I added this feature because *jrnl* was overall working well for me, but I found myself maintaining a private fork so I could have a slightly customized export format.
+Implemeneting (import and) export plugins was seen as a way to maintain my custom exporter without the need to maintaining my private fork.

+This implementation tries to keep plugins as light as possible, and as free of boilerplate code as reasonable.
+As well, internal importers and exporters are implemented in almost exactly the same way as custom importers and exporters, and so it is hoped that plugins can be moved from "contributed" to "internal" easily, or that internal plugins can serve as a base and/or a demonstration for external plugins.

+-- @MinchinWeb, May 2021

 ## Entry Class